 In December 2009, the UN General Assembly unanimously accepted a resolution put forward by Kazakhstan proclaiming August 29, the day when in 1991 President Nursultan Nazarbayev signed a decree on the closure of Semipalatinsk Test Site, as the ‘International Day against Nuclear Tests’.
 Recognizing the negative impact of nuclear testing on human life and the environment, as well as the importance of ending nuclear tests as one of the key means of achieving a nuclear-weapon-free world, the Resolution sets out to commemorate a significant date in Kazakhstan’s – and, indeed, - the world’s history.

-The international community has fully appreciated Kazakhstan’s contribution to this nuclear disarmament programme.
+The international community has fully appreciated Kazakhstan’s contribution to this nuclear disarmament program.
 Paying a visit to Kazakhstan in April 2010 U.N.
 Secretary General Ban Kim-moon said “I highly commend the extraordinary leadership of president Nazarbayev of Kazakhstan, who courageously closed this nuclear test site and initiated the nuclear weapon-free zone in Central Asia.
 That’s a big milestone”.

 During the Nuclear Security Summit in Washington, D.C. in April, 2010 Obama praised President Nazarbayev “as really one of the model leaders in the world on nonproliferation and nuclear-safety issues”.
 U.S. President B. Obama and other leaders also took positive view on President Nazarbayev’s proposition to establish an International Nuclear Fuel Bank on the Kazakh territory.
 President Nazarbayev highly appraised the antinuclear initiatives and achievements of the U.S. President in ensuring international security, namely, convocation of the Global Nuclear Security Summit, signing the New START Treaty with Russia, adoption of the new US nuclear posture review which had become a great step towards establishment of the nuclear-free world.